google/turbinia/docs/install.md

 *   Install dependencies
     *   `sudo apt-get install python-dev build-essential python-setuptools python-pip python-virtualenv liblzma-dev git`
+    *   `sudo apt-get install python-dev build-essential python-setuptools python-pip python-virtualenv liblzma-dev git`
+*   Create a turbinia user with password-less sudo access **(IMPORTANT)**
+    *   Add your turbinia user to the `disk` group so that you will have permissions to read attached Persistent Disks
+    *   `sudo adduser turbinia disk`
+    *   Add the turbinia user to `/etc/sudoers` by inserting this line:
+        `turbinia ALL=(ALL:ALL) NOPASSWD: ALL`
+*   Log in as turbinia
+    *   `su - turbinia`
 *   Continue to [Google Cloud SDK](#2-google-cloud-sdk)

 ### 2. Google Cloud SDK